dddrrreee/cs140e-20win/labs/6-threads/README.md

 `.list` files in any of the pi program directories, you'll see lots of examples of saving and loading registers.

 Even easier, because we are doing non-preemptive threads we don't have to save all the registers, just the "callee saved" ones.
-Most machines split registers in into two categories (Q: why?):
+The ARM, like most modern architectures, splits registers in into two categories (Q: why?):

-  - "Callee-saved": must be saved by a procedure before use and restored before returning to the calling routine.
+  - "Callee-saved": must be saved by a procedure before any use and then restored before returning to the calling routine.

-  - "Caller-saved": can be used as scratch registers by any procedure used without saving/restoring them first.
-As a result, if a routine needs the contents of a caller-saved register preserved across a function call it must save it before the call and restore it afterwards.
+  - "Caller-saved": can be used as scratch registers by any procedure without saving/restoring them first.
+The downside is that if a routine needs the contents of a caller-saved register preserved across a function call it must save the register before the call and restore it afterwards.

-Since we are doing non-preemptive threads, a thread only context switches if it explicitly calls `rpi_yield()` routine to yield.
+As we mentioned, a non-preemptive thread only context switches if it explicitly calls a thread yield procedure of some kind (in our case, `rpi_yield()`).
 As a result we only need to save the "callee-saved" registers, since any live caller-saved registers must be already saved by the compiler.

 The ARM general-purpose registers:
    - `r0`---`r3`: caller-saved argument registers.